 The catalytic converter reduces the harmful emissions that come from your car.

 If you have your car regularly serviced, it shouldn’t fail completely.
 However, it can be damaged by other parts of the car failing, for example if the ignition system breaks.

 It can be difficult to know when this part is damaged just by driving your car, as it won’t affect the handling.
 However, it can be an expensive part to replace, so if your engine light comes on make sure to go to a garage to get it checked.

 This is usually a fault with diesel engines, but particulate filters are now present in some petrol cars too.
 The filter traps the soot from the car’s exhaust which reduces the emissions from the car.
 If the filter is blocked, it may be possible to burn off the excess by driving at a higher speed for a period of time on a motorway.

 If the engine light comes on because of this fault, you should get to a garage to have your car serviced.
 It’s expensive to replace a damaged filter so you’ll want to get it sorted as soon as possible.

 In some vehicles you will be able to reset the light to turn it off, but if you haven’t fixed the problem, it will just come on again when you next switch on the car.

 If you have sorted the problem, the light should automatically reset.
 Otherwise, a mechanic will be able to properly reset it, or some diagnostic readers can switch it off.

 Euphoria Finance know how important it is to have your car up and running.
 If your check engine light has caused a serious problem, it may be time to purchase a new vehicle.
-Our quick car finance service makes it super simple to secure a car.
+Our quick car finance service makes it super simple to secure fast car finance and we even offer poor credit car finance for those who have been turned away by other providers.
 Take a look at our current vehicles to find the right car for you today.